 Pomelo – Oriental Parade above Beach Babylon.
 Quality pan-Asian dishes by sister chefs with a long Wellington background.
 Spectacular views over the harbour and excellent food.

 Fratelli – Blair Street.
 Two brothers from one of the large Newtown Italian families.
 All pasta and pizza bases handmade daily with the best ingredients.
 An example of the heart of the Allen/Blair Street area.

-The Egmont Street Eatery – Egmont Street off Dixon (paralell to Leeds Street laneway).
+The Egmont Street Eatery – Egmont Street off Dixon.
 Step down into understated quality, both in food and decor.
 Part wine bar, part brasserie and tasty brunches, a lovely spot for any occasion.
-7 days and nights.